charles-e/new-c2lem/src/books/_BIP/Mythos.md

 ‘I will do what must be done, my lord.
 I will wash and anoint you.
 I will place an obolus on your tongue so that you might pay the ferryman.
 We will stand guard seven days and seven nights over your catafalque.”

 * <span meta="63.1@2025-08-09T02:58:01.490Z"></span> corybantic: wild, hysterical “The next day Marsyas set off with his many followers to Lake Aulocrene.
 They had arranged to meet other satyrs there for a great feast at which Marsyas would play wild, corybantic dances of his own composition. ”

+* <span meta="64.1@2025-08-09T04:11:05.974Z"></span> “In English we still talk of the ‘distaff side’ of a family, meaning the female line.
+The distaff was the spindle around which the wool or flax was wound preparatory to spinning.
+And those who spun were called ‘spinsters’, a name which once applied without negative connotation to any unmarried woman.”